azavea/raster-vision/docs/quickstart.rst

   :width: 333
   :alt: The predictions

-.. seealso:: You can read more about the :ref:`predict package` and the :ref:`predict cli command` CLI command in the documentation.
+.. seealso:: You can read more about the :ref:`predict package` concept and the :ref:`predict cli command` CLI command in the documentation.

 Next Steps